Turmolt/Otto/README.md

 ## Otto

-Otto can be used to instantly fill out all of your public fields instantly!
+Otto can be used to instantly fill out all of your public fields!

 Once the submodule is imported using the steps below it is easy to use Otto: